nmfta-repo/TCAT/Instruction_Manual.md

 ### TRUCKDEVIL

 TruckDevil is a Python-based tool for CAN bus analysis and manipulation.
-It is designed to work with the UTHP and provides a user-friendly interface for interacting with CAN networks: https://github.com/LittleBlondeDevil/TruckDevil.
-The UTHP includes custom features provided by the forked repository: https://github.com/Spenc3rB/TruckDevil, to include m2 (https://www.macchina.cc/m2-introduction) style encoding over TCP and Serial from the UTHP usb0 and eth0 interfaces.
+It is designed to work with the TCAT and provides a user-friendly interface for interacting with CAN networks: https://github.com/LittleBlondeDevil/TruckDevil.
+The TCAT includes custom features provided by the forked repository: https://github.com/Spenc3rB/TruckDevil, to include m2 (https://www.macchina.cc/m2-introduction) style encoding over TCP and Serial from the TCAT usb0 and eth0 interfaces.

 ### CANCAT

-CanCat is a m2 focused software, installed on the UTHP for use with the CanCat specific firmware.
+CanCat is a m2 focused software, installed on the TCAT for use with the CanCat specific firmware.
 It provides a way to capture and transmit arbitrary CAN bus messages, an architecture for analyzing and identifying messages, and a manner for data to be shared.

-> Note: this requires the purchase of a separate adapter to connect to the UTHP.
+> Note: this requires the purchase of a separate adapter to connect to the TCAT.

 ### IPython 3